guanxin0520/dhnowFilter/README.md

 </pre>
 Then run
 <pre>
-java -jar recommendSystem.jar -g result_xxxxxxxx.xml <br/>
+java -jar recommendSystem.jar -g ./output/result_xxxxxxxx.xml <br/>
 java -jar recommendSystem.jar -u
 </pre>
-it will save the evaluate result of the new classifier to report_old_classifier_xxxxxxxx.xml and report_update_classifier_xxxxxxxx.xml, xxxxxxxx is date MMddyyyy formate of that file is:
+it will save the evaluate result of the new classifier to report_old_classifier_xxxxxxxx.xml and report_update_classifier_xxxxxxxx.xml, xxxxxxxx is date MMddyyyy.
+These files are stored in output folder.
+Formate of that file is:

 <pre>
 &lt;?xml version="1.0"?&gt;